ASIANMANDAN/Web-Checkers/docs/DesignDoc.md

 The MVP is an application where users can sign in to the application, choose an opponent, and then play a fully functional game of Web Checkers in accordance with the standard American Rules of Checkers.
 At any time, a user currently in a game may choose to resign, thus ending the game early.

 ### MVP Features
- - Sign In: Players can enter the application with a username.
+ - **Sign In**: Players can enter the application with a username.
 The system will reserve their name until the user chooses to sign-out
- - Resignation: Resign from an active game, the user who resigns forfeits the match
+ - **Resignation**: Players can resign from an active game.
+The user who resigns forfeits the match
- - Start a Game: The user will choose an opponent from a list of signed-in players.
-Once chosen, if the selected opponent is not currently in a game, then the two players will be redirected to the Game View and a game of checkers will start
+ - **Start a Game**: The user will choose an opponent from a list of signed-in players.
+If the selected opponent is not currently in a game, then the two players will be redirected to the Game View and a game of checkers will start
- - Validating Moves: This epic details the validation of moves given by a player to ensure that they do not contradict the rules of the game
+ - **Validating Moves**: This epic details the validation of moves given by a player to ensure that they do not contradict the rules of the game
- - Moving Pieces: This epic covers the functionality required to move a piece, capture pieces, and make jumps
+ - **Moving Pieces**: This epic covers the functionality required to move a piece, capture pieces, and make jumps
- - Ending a Game: Another epic, this one details the conditions for which a game would end, whether by player resignation or by a player victory
+ - **Ending a Game**: An epic which details the conditions for which a game would end, whether by player resignation or by a player victory

 ### Roadmap of Enhancements
 To enhance our product, we intend on adding:

- - Spectator Mode: The user will choose from a list of ongoing games.
-Upon selecting a game, the user will be able to view the games progress in real-time
+ - **Spectator Mode**: The user will choose from a list of ongoing games.
+Upon selecting a game, the user will be able to view the game's progress in real-time
- - Replay Mode: The user will choose from a list of their previously played games to re-watch.
-During the replay, the user can iterate through each move made by them and their opponent, with the option of going backwards and forwards through the moves
+ - **Replay Mode**: The user will choose from a list of their previously played games to re-watch.
+During the replay, the user can iterate forwards and backwards through each move made

 ## Application Domain